cloudx-io/cloudx-ios/adapter-inmobi/README.md

 https://github.com/cloudx-io/cloudx-ios
 ```

-Select the `CloudXMediationInMobiAdapter` product when adding the package to your target.
+Select the `CloudXInMobiAdapter` product when adding the package to your target.

 ### 📦 Manual

 1. Navigate to the releases and open the latest release: [Releases](https://github.com/cloudx-io/cloudx-ios/releases)
-2. 📥 Download the `CloudXMediationInMobiAdapter-v{version}.xcframework.zip` file from the release
+2. 📥 Download the `CloudXInMobiAdapter-v{version}.xcframework.zip` file from the release
-3. 🗂️ Unzip the download then drag and drop `CloudXMediationInMobiAdapter.xcframework` into your Xcode project
+3. 🗂️ Unzip the download then drag and drop `CloudXInMobiAdapter.xcframework` into your Xcode project
 4. Manually add InMobi SDK 10.8+ (available via CocoaPods)
 5. Follow the Project Configuration / Troubleshooting steps below